cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ??? tip "Port Mapping"
     It's also possible to map ports of additional containers by using `<HOST_PORT>:<CONTAINER_PORT>` format for the `port` field.
     For example, `port: 80:8080` will map port `8080` of the container to be available on local port `80` within a task.

+    **Note:** don't use port mapping if it's not absolutly nessesary.
+For example, when you have several additional containers which expose the same port and you don't have control over changing the default port number.
+Port mapping limits the number of places the container can be scheduled and will affect how fast such tasks are scheduled.

 ??? tip "Overriding Default Command"
     It's also possible to override the default `CMD` of an additional container via `command` field: